xyin014/Glign-AE/README.md

 ```
 [name] should be the abbreviation of tested graphs in the paper: LJ, WP, UK2, TW, FR, RDCA, RDUS.
 [graph_path] is the location of weighted adjacency graph.
-[query_file] is the query input (in `../query_input/`).
+[query_file] is the query input (`../query_input/[name]`).
 The results are stored in `../results/[name]`.

-To run profiling experiments in Glign:
+1. To run profiling experiments in Glign:
 ```
 bash run_profilings.sh [name] [graph_path] [query_file]
 ```
+For example, to run experiments for LJ, use `bash run_experiments.sh LJ ../ae-data/soc-LiveJournal1.weighted.adj ../query_input/LJ_queries.txt`

-To run performance tests in Krill (under `Krill-AE/apps` directory):
+2. To run performance tests in Krill (under `Krill-AE/apps` directory):
 ```
 bash compile_benchmarks.sh
 bash run_experiments.sh [name] [graph_path] [query_file] [output_path]
 ```
 Note that [output_path] is the root directory of Glign (`.../Glign-AE`).

-To run profiling experiments in **Krill** (under `Krill-AE/apps` directory):
+3. To run profiling experiments in **Krill** (under `Krill-AE/apps` directory):
 ```
 bash run_profilings.sh [name] [graph_path] [query_file] [output_path]
 ```

-To run performance tests in **GraphM** (under `GraphM-AE` directory):
+4. To run performance tests in **GraphM** (under `GraphM-AE` directory):
 ```
 bash run_experiments.sh [name] [graph_path] [query_file] [output_path] [graph_size]
 ```
 Note that [graph_size] is a required input parameter by GraphM.
 Use 828 for LJ, 5247 for WP, 17621 for TW, 21673 for FR, 3142 for UK2.
 [output_path] is the root directory of Glign (`.../Glign-AE`).

-To run profiling experiments in GraphM (under `GraphM-AE` directory):
+5. To run profiling experiments in GraphM (under `GraphM-AE` directory):
 ```
 bash run_profilings.sh [name] [graph_path] [query_file] [output_path] [graph_size]
 ```

-*Generating data for figures and tables*
+**Generating data for figures and tables**

 Under the `.../Glign-AE/results` directory and run the following command to:

-Generate data for Figure 11:
+1. Generate data for Figure 11:
 ```
 bash ./scripts/extract_figure_11.sh [graph_abbr]
 ```
 [graph_abbr] is the name of graph, use LJ for LiveJournal.

-Generate data for Figure 12:
+2. Generate data for Figure 12:
 ```
 bash ./scripts/extract_figure_12.sh [graph_abbr]
 ```

-Generate data for Figure 13:
+3. Generate data for Figure 13:
 ```
 bash ./scripts/extract_figure_13.sh [graph_abbr]
 ```

-Generate data for Figure 14:
+4. Generate data for Figure 14:
 ```
 bash ./scripts/extract_figure_14.sh [graph_abbr]
 ```

-Generate data for Figure 15:
+5. Generate data for Figure 15:
 ```
 bash ./scripts/extract_figure_15.sh [graph_abbr]
 ```

-Generate data for Figure 16:
+6. Generate data for Figure 16:
 ```
 bash ./scripts/extract_figure_16.sh [graph_abbr]
 ```

-Generate data for Table 8:
+7. Generate data for Table 8:
 ```
 bash ./scripts/extract_table_8.sh [graph_abbr]
 ```

-Generate data for Table 9:
+8. Generate data for Table 9:
 ```
 bash ./scripts/extract_table_9.sh [graph_abbr]
 ```
 The cache misses are collected by `perf` tool, please make sure the CPU supports related hardware counters.

-Generate data for Table 10:
+9. Generate data for Table 10:
 ```
 bash ./scripts/extract_table_10.sh [graph_abbr]
 ```

-Generate data for Table 12:
+10. Generate data for Table 12:
 ```
 bash ./scripts/extract_table_12.sh [graph_abbr]
 ```

-Generate data for Table 13:
+11. Generate data for Table 13:
 ```
 ../apps/SSSP_Batch -option ground-truth -batch 2 -max_combination 512 -qf ../query_input/LJ_queries.txt ../ae-data/soc-LiveJournal1.weighted.adj
 ```
 The results table will be printed in the terminal after the program finishes.

-Data for Table 14:
+12. Data for Table 14:
 Please check any of Glign's output file inside the results folder, there is a line `Profiling cost: ` in each file.

-Data for Table 15:
+13. Data for Table 15:
 This is similar to Figure 11.